 - you must take reasonable care not to damage coral in the Cairns, Hinchinbrook and Whitsunday Planning Areas

 - generally, you must not anchor within 50 metres of moorings and 200 metres of pontoons within the Cairns Planning Area

-- in the Cairns Planning Area, vessels between 35 metres and 70 metres in length may anchor at a designated Reef Anchorage or cruise ship anchorage or outside a Location.
-Vessels greater than 70 metres can only anchor at a cruise ship anchorage or outside a Location
+- in the Cairns Planning Area, vessels between 35 metres and 70 metres in length may anchor at a designated Reef Anchorage or designated anchorage or outside a Location.
+Vessels greater than 70 metres can only anchor at a designated anchorage or outside a Location

-- in the Whitsunday Planning Area, vessels between 35 metres and 70 metres in length can only anchor 1500 metres away from reefs or the coastline unless at a Setting 1 area or a designated cruise ship anchorage.
-Vessels greater than 70 metres can only anchor at a cruise ship anchorage or 1500 metres away from reefs or the coastline provided the ship is in a General Use Zone or Shipping Area.
+- in the Whitsunday Planning Area, vessels between 35 metres and less than 70 metres in length can anchor at a Setting 1 area, 21 superyacht anchorages, at 10 designated anchorages or outside a setting area.
+Vessels greater than 70 metres can anchor at a designated anchorage outside a setting.

 If you're heading out on the water, download and use the free zoning app so you know where you can go and what you can do.

 We're delighted to celebrate the 40 years of the managing the Great Barrier Reef.